These cheesy scalloped potatoes are a perfect fall side dish. The creamy cheese sauce gives the potatoes a richness that is so delicious.

 Sprinkle the top with the remaining cup of cheese and another sprinkling of chives.
 Bake for 60 minutes until brown and bubbly.

 Serve immediately.
-Great hot or cold.
+This fall side dish recipe is great served hot or cold.

 If you would like a reminder of this post for cheesy scalloped potatoes, just pin this image to one of your Pinterest cooking boards so that you can find it easily later.